allinbits/chronolibrary/packages/chronodocs/docs/index.md

   name: "Chrono Library"
   tagline: "Reconstructable State Applications on AtomOne"
   actions:
-    - theme: alt
+    - theme: ''
       text: "Getting Started"
       link: /getting-started

 features:
-  - title: "Chrono Sync &#8599;"
+  - title: "🔗 Chrono Sync"
-    details: "ChronoSync is a service that provides REST endpoints to query memos as they are processed from blockchain events.<br /><br /><br /> Powered by ChronoState"
+    details: "ChronoSync is a service that provides REST endpoints to query memos as they are processed from blockchain events."
     link: "/sync"
-  - title: "Chrono State &#8599;"
+  - title: "🔗 Chrono State"
-    details: "ChronoState is a library designed to reconstruct past states and validate present actions in applications by leveraging event sourcing. <br /><br /> Powered by Docker & NodeJS"
+    details: "ChronoState is a library designed to reconstruct past states and validate present actions in applications by leveraging event sourcing."
     link: "/state"
-  - title: "Chrono Constructor &#8599;"
+  - title: "🔗 Chrono Constructor"
     details: "An web compatible action parsing library to bind prefix data to functions to reconstruct state on client-side."
     link: "/constructor"
 ---